franchi-uzcategui/BabyNames/README.md

 # BabyNames
-It was a fun and straightforward exercise shared by InterviewQs.
+It was a fun and straightforward exercise shared by Data Interview Questions.
 They provided the dataset and requested writing a Python code to determine the top boy and girl names in 2009.

 I mainly used Pandas library, the methods groupby, sort_values, unique, iloc, loc, and count.